Royal Mail return address guidance

 - No closer than 12mm to the Delivery Address

 It is also acceptable for it to be placed centrally on the reverse of the mail piece.
 This should be within a zone extending no more than 40mm from the top of the mail piece, which would generally be on the envelope's closure flap.

-The preferred colour is black.
+4. The preferred colour for printing the return address is black.
 If this cannot be achieved then adequate contrast must be achieved.
 Negative contrast is not allowed.
 The characters must not be blurred, smudged, deformed or incomplete.
 No splashing or ink splatter around characters.